9nine9nine9/HardwareBinanceTicker/README.md

 # HardwareBinanceTicker
-Simple STM32 OLED hardware monitor for cryptocurrencies using the Binance API
+Simple STM32 OLED hardware monitor for cryptocurrencies using the Binance API.

+By default it tracks ADA/BUSD.
+It shows the current price and the percentage change over the last 24 hours.
+It doesn't need an API key, so if you have the hardware you can just set the WiFi details and upload it immediately!

 ## Requirements
 Requires the Arduino IDE to build (or an arduino makefile if you're brave).